adewale004/Supply-Chain-Analytics/README.md

-# Just In Time Supply Chain Analysis

-## Executive Summary
+# 🧾 EXECUTIVE SUMMARY
 Just In Time faces challenges in every aspect of their supply chain management that are resulting in unacceptable rates of delayed shipments, stockouts, and excess inventory.
 To address these pressing issues and make informed business decisions.
 I present a comprehensive dashboard highlighting critical findings and actionable insights that can significantly improve Just In Time supply chain efficiency.

-### Key Findings
+## Key Findings

 - Nearly 44% of orders are delayed, on average by half a day.
-First class shipments - making up 16% of orders - are 2.5 times more likely to be delayed, indicating a major process issue for the fastest shipping method.
-Orders to Central Africa are also 1.2 times more likely to be delayed, suggesting specific logistics problems fulfilling orders to this region.
+First class shipments - making up 16% of orders - are 2.58 times more likely to be delayed, indicating a major process issue for the fastest shipping method.
+Orders to Central Africa and South of USA regions are also 1.14 times more likely to be delayed, suggesting specific logistics problems fulfilling orders to these regions.

 - The stock out rate, which refers to the percentage of times products are not available in inventory when needed, is alarmingly high at 44.27%.
 This implies missed sales opportunities and points towards a need for more efficient inventory management strategies.